scikit-beam/scikit-beam/doc/development/vision.rst

-The ultimate goal that we seek is a package that would contain much of the core functionality and some common tools required across the community, but not *everything* domain scientist will ever need.
+The ultimate goal that we seek is a package that would contain much of the core functionality and some common tools required across the community, but not *everything* a domain scientist will ever need.
 The aim is primarily to avoid duplication for common core tasks, and to provide a robust framework upon which to build more complex tools.